 In addition to these National Institutes of Health-funded studies, the Neuropathology and Microscopy Lab provides diagnostic evaluations and contributes to research on brains from the State of Florida Alzheimer's Disease Initiative and for CurePSP.

-As part of this brain banking function, fixed and frozen brain samples are obtained at autopsy and sent to the laboratory for diagnostic evaluation and for various types of research studies.
+As part of this brain-banking function, fixed and frozen brain samples are obtained at autopsy and sent to Dr. Dickson's laboratory for diagnostic evaluation and for various types of research studies.
 The major types of analyses performed on the brain samples include neurohistology, immunohistochemistry, confocal microscopy, electron microscopy and image analysis, as well as immunoassays.
-The latter are based upon Western blotting and enzyme linked immunoassays.
+The latter are based upon Western blotting and enzyme-linked immunoassays.

-Our laboratory has a particular interest in the interface between normal aging and Alzheimer's disease, as well as in non-Alzheimer's degenerative disorders such as Lewy body dementia, corticobasal degeneration, progressive supranuclear palsy and frontotemporal dementia.
-The primary focus of research on aging is neuropathologic characterization of brains of individuals who had been prospectively and longitudinally evaluated during life.
-These studies aim to determine differences in a range of biologic parameters in brains of people with normal cognitive, mild cognitive impairment and dementia.
-Our focus on Parkinson's disease is to identify preclinical Parkinson's disease to develop means for early diagnosis.
+The lab's research focuses on the interface between normal aging and dementia, as well as on non-Alzheimer's degenerative disorders such as Lewy body dementia, corticobasal degeneration, progressive supranuclear palsy, frontotemporal degeneration and amyotrophic lateral sclerosis.
+A major focus of our research on human brain aging is neuropathologic characterization of brains of individuals who had been prospectively and longitudinally evaluated during life.
+These studies aim to determine differences in a range of biological parameters in brains of people with normal cognitive function, mild cognitive impairment and dementia.
+Our focus on Parkinson's disease is to identify preclinical Parkinson's disease to develop a means for early diagnosis.